btimby/vite-plugin-svg-template/README.md

 >
 ```

 You can disable optimization by setting the plugin option `optimize: false`.
 Optimization is enabled by default and uses some sane defaults.
+You can override the svgo config using the plugin option `optimizeConfig`.
 See the svgo docs for configuration details.

 https://svgo.dev/docs/introduction/